-Vitamin-enthusiasts may be surprised to find that a few of the common multi-ingredients like calcium and Vitamin C are missing from the ingredient list.
+Vitamin enthusiasts may be surprised to find that a few of the common multi-ingredients like calcium and Vitamin C are missing from the ingredient list.
 Rituals research team says most women get enough Vitamin C from our daily diets.
-And instead of calcium, the capsules have vitamin D3, K2, boron, which work together to change how our bodies utilize calcium in and from the foods we eat.
+And instead of calcium, the capsules have vitamin D3, K2, boron, which appear to work together to improve how our bodies utilize calcium in and from the foods we eat.
 But it’s still worth noting that Ritual doesn’t contain some ingredients women may look for in their supplements.

 Ritual Vitamin Benefits and Effectiveness